You’re first draft sucks! It’s utter and complete crap.

-I am willing to bet every writer on God’s green earth has been told this at some point and somehow we come to believe and even tell ourselves this, too, as if it is okay without ever considering the true mental and emotional impact.
+Every writer on God’s green earth has heard this line in one form or another at some point, and somehow we come to believe and even tell ourselves this, too, as if it is okay, without ever considering the true mental and emotional impact.

-Your first draft is not crap no matter how far from perfect is.
+Your first draft is not crap!
+No matter how far from perfect it might seem.

 However, throwing away an idea, even metaphorically, is painful and wasteful.